Jack Bauer's Happy Hour (or The Jack Bauer Power Hour, whichever you prefer) - The show itself.

 There are a whole host of funny TWOP nicknames explained here.

-The Mexican fandom of the series calls the titular character as El Llanero Con Solitaria which is translated from Spanish as The Worm-Infested Ranger, by playing with the phonetics of his Spanish name, El Llanero Solitario.
+The Lone Ranger: The Mexican fandom of the series calls the titular character as El Llanero Con Solitaria which is translated from Spanish as The Worm-Infested Ranger, by playing with the phonetics of his Spanish name, El Llanero Solitario.

 Darlton - Used for the showrunners, Damon Lindelof and Carlton Cuse.
 They have jokingly claimed to prefer Cuselof.